alexvcasillas/reactron/README.md

 };
 ```

-Simply replace the `DEVELOPMENT` literal with the `PRODUCTION` literal and keep reading the next paragraph.
+Simply replace the `DEVELOPMENT` literal with the `PRODUCTION` and you're ready to run `yarn parcel-build` and then `yarn pack` to distribute your app in production mode.

-After that small change, you need to execute the command `yarn run parcel-production` to let parcel do all the bundling and optimizations that should be needed and then just execute `yarn run package` to bundle your electron app.

-**TODOs**

-* [ ] Find a way to remove the need of two html files.

 **Contributing**